kartik-v/php-date-formatter/README.md

 You can control the following options/settings for DateFormatter.

 #### dateSettings
-This property allows you to configure the terms used for short/long days and months, and the meridian.
+This property allows you to configure the terms used for short/long days and months, and the meridiem.
 This is defaulted to:

 ```js
 {